Welcome to the magnificent world of different types of deer! Across the globe?

 These different types of deer have a unique behavior called “stotting,” where they jump with all four feet off the ground to signal danger to other deer.

-Mule deer are an essential species in the ecosystem, providing a food source for predators and helping to disperse plant seeds through their feces.
+Mule deer are an essential species in the ecosystem.
+Their feces provide a food source for predators and help disperse plant seeds.

 Their grace, adaptability, and unique characteristics make mule deer a remarkable and beloved species among wildlife enthusiasts.